binkley/basilisk-kt/README.md

 $ ./gradlew clean build
 ```

-On Git push, the build is first run before actual pushing.
-If the build
+On Git push, first runs the build before actual pushing.
+If the build fails,
-fails, the push does not complete.
+the push does not complete.

 The simplest way to run: